BvBarrett/db-capstone-project/README.md

 Little Lemon needs to query the data in their database.
 To do this, they need your help with creating optimized queries using stored procedures and prepared statements.

 Prerequisites
+In the previous module, you developed a data model for Little Lemon and implemented it in your MySQL server.
+Your database should now contain several tables including the following:

+    Menus,

+    Orders,

+    MenuItems,

+    and Customers.

 Refer to the folder for extra screenshots

 - `GetMaxQuantity()`